Pet Gummies: What Manufacturing Actually Decides

 Texture Engineering: These Are Chews, Not Candy

-Key levers that shape texture include:
+Key levers that shape texture:

 • gel system selection and usage rate